eosrio/hyperion-docs/docs/index.md

 - [Hyperion Lightweight Explorer](https://github.com/eosrio/hyperion-explorer-plugin){:target="_blank"}

-### 1. Overview
+## 1. Overview

 Hyperion is a full history solution for indexing, storing and retrieving Antelope blockchain's historical data.
 Antelope protocol is highly scalable reaching up to tens of thousands of transactions per second demanding high performance indexing and optimized storage and querying solutions.
-Hyperion is developed to tackle those challenges providing open source software to be operated by block producers, infrastructure providers and dApp developers.
+Hyperion is developed to tackle those challenges, providing open source software to be operated by block producers, infrastructure providers and dApp developers.

+### Improved Data Structure

-Focused on delivering faster search times, lower bandwidth overhead and easier usability for UI/UX developers, Hyperion implements an improved data structure.
-Actions are stored in a flattened format, transaction ids are added to all inline actions, allowing to group by transaction without storing a full transaction index.
-Besides that if the inline action data is identical to the parent, it is considered a notification and thus removed from the database.
+Focused on delivering faster search times, lower bandwidth overhead and easier usability for UI/UX developers, Hyperion implements an **improved data structure**:

+*   Actions are stored in a flattened format.
+*   Transaction IDs are added to all inline actions, allowing grouping by transaction without needing a full transaction index.
+*   If the inline action data is identical to the parent, it is considered a notification and thus removed from the database.
-No full block or transaction data is stored, all information can be reconstructed from actions and deltas, only a block header index is stored.
+*   No full block or transaction data is stored; all information can be reconstructed from actions and deltas.
+*   Only a block header index is stored.

-### 2. Architecture
+## 2. Architecture

 The following components are required in order to have a fully functional Hyperion API deployment.